fithwum/files-for-dockers/README.md

 # files-for-dockers

-files that can be used by any dockers that i end up building
+Files that can be used by any dockers that i end up building.